markNZed/TaskFlow/processor/react/README.md

 To run locally: `npm start`

-Running on localhost set the port for the React React Task Processor server in package.json where PORT=3000.
+Running on localhost set the port for the React React Task Processor server in package.json where the default is PORT=3000.
 Specify the port of the websocket NodeJS Task Processor with environment variable REACT_APP_WS_LOCALHOST_PORT (default is 5000).

 ## Features
 * Queue for updates to maintain order
 * Rollback of Task store if fetchTask fails
-* 404 route
 * Shared worker for allocating processorId

 ## Task Conventions
-* If a component receives a Task the parent manages the Task state
+* The task is passed to the component i.e. the parent manages the Task state
-  * This implies the parent will have an array of Tasks if it instantiates multiple Task components
+  * The parent will have an array of Tasks if it instantiates multiple components
-* Use the higher-order-component (HOC) withTask which for Task components
+* Use the higher-order-component (HOC) `withTask` for Task components
   * Standard approach to [debug/logging](#Debug)
   * Tracing of the task object (logged to console if debugging enabled)
   * Props for starting a new Task
-    * startTaskLoading
     * startTaskError
     * startTask
     * startTaskFn()
   * Props for getting the next Task
-    * nextTaskLoading,
     * nextTaskError
     * nextTask
-    * setDoneTask()
   * Prop for updating properties of a Task
     * `modifyTask({param : 2})` is equivalent to `setTask(p => { return {...p, param : 2} })`
   * Prop to update the state in a Task
-    * `updateState('input')` is equivalent to `setTask(p => { return {...p, state : 'input'} })`
+    * `modifyState('input')` is equivalent to `setTask(p => { return {...p, state : 'input'} })`
-  * Prop for websocket event that is filtered so only events for the task.id initiating the task arrive
   * Prop stackPtr that presents where in the component stack the component is (starts at 1)
-  * Logging of changes for any Task variable e.g. `const [X, setX] = useTaskState(null,'X')`
+  * Logging of changes for Task variable e.g. `const [X, setX] = useTaskState(null,'X')`
   * A parent Task can modify the state of a child through modifyChildState, this is the preferred method for commanding the child Task.
-  * The task.command field is intended to send commands to the Task Processor.
+  * The `task.command` field is intended to send commands to the Task Processor.
+  * The `task.request` field is intended for intra-task communication of a Task distributed across multiple environments.

 ### Debug
-* The HOC withTask also wraps the Task component with the HOC withDebug
+* The HOC `withTask` wraps the Task component with the HOC `withDebug`
 * Enable debug from App.js and leave useful regex for debug commented in the file
-* The HOC provides the `log()` function as a prop
+* The HOC provides the `props.log()` function

 # Notes

 The Taskflows component holds an array of Tasks so the user can switch between Tasks that have started without losing the state.
-The TaskStepper and TaskGrid also hold an array of Tasks

-The Task state may be updated by a lower level component that receives events such as the websocket.
-This should not impact the result of Taskflows rendering but it will be sensitive to changes made to Tasks.

-Currently we are using a shared worker to set a unique processorId per browser tab.
-This is not the intended architecture where the processorId would be unique for the browser.
-Ultimately we will have a single master tab that makes the websocket connection and forwards events to a shared worker that forwards events to open tabs.
-The shared worker could also intercept HTTP requests from slave tabs and pass them to the master tab for forwarding to the Hub.
+Currently a shared worker sets a unique processorId per browser tab.
+This is not the intended architecture with a unique processor for each browser.
+Ultimately there should be a single master tab that makes the websocket connection and forwards events to a shared worker that forwards events to open tabs.
+The shared worker could also intercept HTTP requests from slave tabs and pass them to the master tab for forwarding to the Task Hub.

 ## Coding preferences:
 * ES6 Javascript